syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 ### DragDropSettings

-The following code example explains how to customize the drag and drop operations of appointments in schedule.
+The following code example explains how to customize the drag-and-drop operations of appointments in the schedule.

 <table>
 <tr>